AftabHussain/aftabhussain.github.io/Teaching.md

 ## <a name="inf113"></a>Requirements Analysis and Engineering <font color="gray"><small>INF113</small></font><a href="#top">⬆</a>

 - <small>The **course teaches** how to leverage requirements analysis techniques and requirements engineering towards developing software-intensive systems.
-- <small>I served as a TA for this course during **Winter 2014** under [Prof. Birgit Penzenstadler](http://birgit.penzenstadler.de/).
+- <small>I served as a TA for this course in **Winter 2014** under [Prof. Birgit Penzenstadler](http://birgit.penzenstadler.de/).
 I co-designed the course framework, revised exam structure, and supervised student project groups.
 - <small>The **course webpage** for Winter 2014 is available [here](https://eee.uci.edu/14w/37030).